 Professor Anenson’s research has earned numerous awards, including the two most prestigious international awards given by the Academy of Legal Studies in Business (ALSB).
 (Ralph C. Hoeber Memorial Awards, 2005, 2006, 2007) (Holmes-Cardozo Awards, 2004, 2005, 2007, 2009).
 Several of her articles have been published in the leading business law journal, as well as in journals at top law schools.
 Her research has been widely cited in academic articles, leading law textbooks, and court opinions.

 Professor Anenson has held visiting fellowships in commercial equity law at the University of Cambridge, the University of Sydney, and the Australian National University.
 She is a former Staff Editor of the American Business Law Journal and Executive Articles Editor of the International Business Law Review.
 She is past President of the International Section of the ALSB as well as its Pacific Southwest Region.
-Professor Anenson is a former recipient of the academy’s Early Career Achievement Award.
+Professor Anenson was a recipient of the academy’s Early Career Achievement Award.

 Prior to academia, Professor Anenson held positions in industry and law as an export manager, international business consultant, judicial attorney, and commercial litigator.
 She joined the Smith School faculty in 2007.